wg-osr/walkerga.github.io/class/mu_wizard2.md

 </details>

 <details markdown="1">
 <summary><b>10.
-Iron-Chained Black Grimoire</b></summary>
+Necronomicon</b></summary>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Dedicated to Shadrakul's post-mortem apprentice.*
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Obviously bound in human skin.
+Held shut by a skeletal hand.*
-- You can interrogate the spirit of a creature who died after the last dawn.
-It will answer 4 different questions, none will make sense.
+- Getting wounded does not make you fall unconscious.
+Medical care does not heal your Wounds.
-- Each time you study this book, the number of answers that will make sense when you interrogate a spirit increases by 1.
+- Each time you study this book, you remove 5 wounds from yourself.
 - Roll 1D4, you gain the following spell: 1.
-[Death Mask](/2020/11/13/death-mask/), 2.
-[Finger of Death](/2020/11/13/finger-of-death/), 3.
-[Ghost Orchestra](/2020/11/13/ghost-orchestra/), 4.
-[Lichcrat](/2020/11/13/lichcraft/)
+[Death's Scythe](/2020/11/13/deaths-scythe/), 2.
+[Lichcrat](/2020/11/13/lichcraft/), 3.
+[Soul Transfer](/2020/11/13/souls-transfer/), 4.
+[Transmigration](/2020/11/13/transmigration/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness) and the [Lair of the Lamb](http://goblinpunch.blogspot.com/2020/04/lair-of-lamb-final.html) .*
 </details>